Willie2511/Fishers-Iris-Project/README.md

            Conclusion

 This project was an introduction to data analytics on a relatively small dataset, and provided the opportunity to code a program which would analyse the data and provide plots from which conclusions could be drawn.
-The use of multiple libraries was extremely beneficial as it allowed me to complete the project, and meet all criteria, in a concise and accurate manner.
+The use of multiple libraries was extremely beneficial as it allowed me to complete the project, and meet all criteria, in an accurate and concise way.
+The project provided many challenges and required significant research and careful planning to complete in a timely maner.
+On completion I have developed a much more fluid work flow, an appreciation for consistent work, breaking a task into a number of smaller tasks, and the importance of planning and research.
+I have learned how to use multiple new libraries and how to produce new, more advanced, plots to help display data.